Varying-Vagrant-Vagrants/VVV/CONTRIBUTING.md

 ## Milestones and Labels

 Some loose organization has grown around milestones and labels.
 We'll often have the next two versions listed for selection as a milestone.
 Things like bugs, enhancements, docs, etc... are listed as labels.

+## Code Style

+### Bash Scripting

+For any shell scripting that we do in Bash — see `provision.sh` — we try to follow the style provided in Google's [Shell Style Guide](http://google-styleguide.googlecode.com/svn/trunk/shell.xml).

+### PHP

+For any PHP, we try to follow the WordPress core [code standards](http://make.wordpress.org/core/handbook/coding-standards/).